PRESCHOOL PARTY THEME

-However the preschool age is a really great age as they are beginning to understand the concept that this is a party for them.
+However the preschool age is a really great age as they are beginning to understand the concept that this is for them.

-Before you jump into picking a preschool party theme, have a quick read below of the top 10 party tips that I have learned along the way when putting a preschool party theme together.
+Before you jump into picking a preschool party theme, have a quick read below of the top 10 tips that I have learned along the way when putting a preschool party theme together.

 Also bear in mind that some of the themes have games geared to school age kids.
 You can still play them with preschoolers, but just adapt the rules a little such as not having winners and losers.

-- Keep the birthday party small and simple and with familiar faces.
+- Keep the birthday event small and simple and with familiar faces.
 By small, limit the number of guests to between 3 - 6.
 Some parents will come too so that will double the numbers.

 - When planning numbers, make sure you have enough adults to cope with the number of kids.
 Other parents often love to be asked to help.

-- Choose a party time when the kids are least likely to be taking naps.
+- Choose a time when the kids are least likely to be taking naps.
 Also tell parents the exact start and finish time.
 I think 2 hours is a good amount of time as any longer, and you and the kids will get tired.

-- Make sure the party invitation gives parents all the information that they need and tells them what you require of them. e.g. start and finish time, if parents are invited, contact phone numbers for guests and the host, the sort of food you might serve.
+- Make sure the invitation gives parents all the information that they need and tells them what you require of them. e.g. start and finish time, if parents are invited, contact phone numbers for guests and the host, the sort of food you might serve.
 Also ask parents to RSVP and to let you know of any special dietary requirements or other particular needs their child might have.